magedsopihy/task/README.md

 I used terraform to provision EKS cluster and kept my code moduled \
 VPC and EKS modules used with this configration
-- three private subnets for in three 3 azs used for worker nodes.
+- three private subnets in three 3 azs used for worker nodes.
 - three public subnet in three azs used for loadbancers.
 - t2.small type is used for worker nodes.
 - autoscallinig group is set to  max=> 3, min=>1, desired=>2.